 So I left for a quick trip to New York to see a dear friend.
 I needed realignment and comfort.
 I needed her to show me that everything would be okay.
 And while we didn't talk too much about the depression and anxiety I was going through, her light shown bright and began to illuminate a new path.
 Her courage, strength, and spontaneity reminded me that I no longer had permanent ties to Philadelphia - my home of 19 years.
 I could finally set myself free.

 Oh, the liberation that followed!!!
 Coming home from that trip had me feeling like a new person.
 A fire reignited inside of me and a flood of possibilities barreled through my brain like a hurricane.
 I realized I could go wherever I wanted, when I wanted.
-I didn't have a boyfriend, or a pet, or a job keeping me in the city.
+I didn't have a partner, or a pet, or a job keeping me in the city.
 I was about to graduate college and had no immediate plans set up for post-grad.
 Quite literally - my opportunities became boundless.
 Two days later, the fire that was burning inside awoke me to a beautiful and crisp morning.
 I made some coffee, packed a bowl, grabbed my headphones and went out to the high-rise green space I was living next to.
 I sat on some steps and watched the sun illuminate the sky, turning it from soft pink to a bright blue... and I began to wonder what the sunrise would look like on the other side of the world.
 But where in the world?
 Lisbon?
 Moskow?
 Sydney?
 Hm... maybe Sydney???
 But what about Bangkok?
 Yeah...
 Bangkok sounds good.

 And then it happened.